 Here are some general pointers –

-- If it aborts within the first 10 minutes of a wash it could be that the heater isn't working and it has detected the water isn't getting any warmer and timed out on heat ( Washing machine isn't heating up the water )
+- If it aborts within the first 30 minutes or so of a wash it could be that the heater isn't working and it has detected the water isn't getting any warmer and timed out on heat ( Washing machine isn't heating up the water )

 - Some washing machines will abort if they detect any one of the parts has a slight leak to earth.
 A megger meter would be needed to check for this and only engineers tend to have them.
 Insulation tests involve putting 500 v CD through the machine.

 - Some washing machines can stick for hours or indefinitely without triggering an error code, some can even get stuck on the last 1 minute remaining section.
-This can be caused by various things such as a heater going open circuit mid wash or faulty connections on NTCs.
+This can be caused by various things such as a heater going open circuit mid-wash or faulty connections on NTCs.
 It’s best to get someone in if this happens